-Median renter incomes in electoral area E were slightly higher than average across the CVRD, with a median household income for renter households of \$42,791.
+Median renter incomes in electoral area I are the lowest across all jurisdictions in the CVRD, with a median household income for renter households of \$26,421.
+Renter incomes declined significantly from 2006 when the median household income for renter households was \$49,413.